matthewb66/detect_rescan/README.md

 # USAGE

-The script provides 2 options in addition to the standard Synopsys Detect options as follows:
+The script provides 3 options in addition to the standard Synopsys Detect arguments as follows:

     --quiet - Use to hide Synopsys Detect standard output and other script notifications --report - Use to extract summary values after the scan completions including number of policy violations and counts of component vulnerability, license and operational risks identified.